Seriously this is my favorite soup right now. Pasta e fagioli, move over.

 - handful of sun-dried tomatoes

-- crushed red pepper & freshly cracked black pepper to taste
+- crushed red pepper, salt and freshly cracked black pepper to taste

 - Olive oil and/or spray